 Here are answers to some questions you might have.

 Northwest Ontario's Sunset Country has hundreds of lodges and resorts that vary from rustic to luxurious.
-There are also many full-service hotels and motels and more than 80 campgrounds for tents and recreation vehicles.
+There are also many full-service hotels and motels and more than 80 campgrounds for tents and recreational vehicles.

-In summertime, the days are generally warm, sometimes hot with slightly cooler temperatures in the evening, but you should be ready for all types of weather.
+In the summertime, the days are generally warm, sometimes hot with slightly cooler temperatures in the evening, but you should be ready for all types of weather.

 Light clothing is essential for daytime in the summer but for cool evenings bring a sweater and for rainy days a waterproof jacket.
 Hiking boots along with a comfortable pair of shoes are always a good idea.
 Don't forget your bathing suit!